Robbins v. Lower Merion School District: Criminal investigations

 The FBI, U.S. Attorney, and Montgomery County District Attorney all investigated whether the school district had violated criminal laws.
 On August 17, 2010, U.S. Attorney Zane David Memeger announced he would not file charges against district officials, because: "We have not found evidence that would establish beyond a reasonable doubt that anyone involved had criminal intent".

 The U.S. Attorney's Office in Philadelphia had initiated a criminal probe, and in February 2010 issued a grand jury subpoena, asking the district for a broad range of records.
 The Office took the unusual step of announcing on February 22 that it would be investigating the matter, and said that: "Our focus will only be on whether anyone committed any crimes."
 In April, the Office sought access to the photos of a number of children, some of which may include nude or partially clothed shots, inasmuch as taking nude images of children could be criminal conduct.

 The Federal Bureau of Investigation investigated whether federal criminal laws, including wiretap, computer-intrusion, and privacy laws, were violated.
 The FBI and U.S. Attorney's Office said in a joint statement in July 2010: "[The U.S. Attorneys Office] intend[s] to work as a team with the Federal Bureau of Investigation, the Montgomery County District Attorney's Office, Montgomery County detectives, and the Lower Merion Police Department to determine if any crimes were committed".
 FBI agents reviewed the school district's computers and thousands of images secretly captured from students' computers, interviewed district employees, and reviewed district records.

-The Montgomery County District Attorney and Lower Merion detectives had also launched an investigation to see if any criminal laws were broken, including wiretap and privacy laws.
+The Montgomery County District Attorney and Lower Merion detectives had also begun an investigation to see if any criminal laws were violated, including wiretap and privacy laws.
 District Attorney Risa Vetri Ferman said: "we were inundated with calls from members of the community asking about this.
 It became clear to me that we needed to look at this further."

-The civil lawsuit had a much lower burden of proof, and was unaffected by the decision.
+The civil lawsuit had a much lesser burden of proof, and was unaffected by the decision.
 Lower Merion Police Superintendent Michael McGrath said: "This would appear to be a matter to be resolved in civil court."